gitawego/work-note/wsl.md

 The metadata option allows Windows to support Linux system permissions: now all chmod/chown-related stuff will work correctly!

-## The parameter is incorrect. when enter into ubuntu via cmd
+## The parameter is incorrect. when entering into ubuntu via cmd

 It happens for me when installing WSL without admin.